bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 final result = await client.fetchEvaluations(timeoutMillis: timeout);
 if (result.isSuccess) {
-  final showNewFeature = await client.boolVariation("YOUR_FEATURE_FLAG_ID", defaultValue: false);
+  final showNewFeature = await client
+      .boolVariation("YOUR_FEATURE_FLAG_ID", defaultValue: false);
   if (showNewFeature) {
-      /// The Application code to show the new feature } else {
+    /// The Application code to show the new feature
+  } else {
     /// The code to run if the feature is off
   }
 } else {
-   /// Handle the error when there is no cache or the cache is not updated }
+  /// Handle the error when the cache is not updated if (result.asFailure.exception is BKTTimeoutException) {
+    /// Handle timeout error
+  } else {
+    /// Anything else
+  }
+}
 ```